Calculate exactly how many cases (or kegs) of beer you need for your wedding reception. No more guessing - get the right amount for your crowd.

 Local craft breweries, specialty imports, or custom-labeled wedding beers.

 Kegs are more cost-effective for large weddings (100+ guests) and reduce waste.
 One standard keg (15.5 gallons) serves about 165 12oz beers.
-However, bottles and cans offer more variety and are easier for venues without draft equipment.
+However, cases of bottles and cans offer more variety and are easier for venues without draft equipment.
 Consider a mix: one keg of a crowd-pleaser plus craft bottles for variety.

 Offer 2-3 options: a light lager (Pilsner, light beer) for broad appeal, a craft option or IPA for beer enthusiasts, and optionally a seasonal choice.
 For summer weddings, wheat beers and lagers are popular.
 Fall weddings pair well with amber ales or Oktoberfest styles.